A-N-M-Noor/LazyGo_WRO2025/README.md

 ## **Mobility Management**

-This segment outlines the mobility system of **LazyBot**, with two key features: a differential gear system, and ackermann steering.
+This segment outlines the mobility system of **LazyBot**, with two key features: a differential gear system, and Ackermann steering.
 But first, a little bit about our chassis design and motors:
 ### The Chassis Design
 The LazyBot chassis was designed completely from scratch on OnShape 3D for online collaboration and ease of use on lower end computers.
 The robot has 3 separate layers, which are held together using M3 metal standoffs.
 1. **First/Bottom layer:**